ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

 *   `DLC_VERSION` - Version of the DLC.
     It is for description/info purpose only.
     (Default is `${PVR}`)
-*   `DLC_PRELOAD` - Preloading DLC.
+*   `DLC_PRELOAD` - Preload the DLC.
-    When set to true, the DLC will be preloaded during startup of dlcservice for test images.
+    When set to true, the DLC will be preloaded (pre-installed) for test images.
+    Should only be set if tast/tauto tests run for features depending on the DLC.
     (Default is false)
 *   `DLC_ENABLED` - Override being a DLC.
     When set to false, `$(dlc_add_path)` will not modify the path and everything